-Our mission is to improve the lives of the underprivileged people in Egypt, Sudan, Canada and around the world by utilizing and mobilizing the power of humanity.
+Our mission is to improve the lives of the underprivileged and vulnerable people in Canada, Egypt, Sudan and around the world by utilizing the power of humanity.
 We are motivated by God’s love to serve all people regardless of religion, ethnicity, race, or gender.

-We were established an established volunteer driven organization, that has been proudly serving and mobilizing underprivileged communities since 1994 to create a better today.
+We were established an established volunteer driven organization, that has been proudly serving underprivileged communities since 1994 to create a better today.

 We seek to work with local partners who possess expertise to support and expand existing programs and ongoing activities.
 We have partnered with The Shepherd & Mother of Light Services in Egypt in sponsoring access to daycare services for children who otherwise would not get the care they need.